ROCm/rdc/README.md

     ./rdci dmon -u --list-all                   ## list all GPU counters ./rdci dmon -u -i 0 -c 1 -e 100             ## monitor field 100 on gpu 0 for count of 1 ./rdci dmon -u -i 0 -c 1 -e 1,2             ## monitor fields 1,2 on gpu 0 for count of 1

+## Known issues

+### dmon fields return N/A

+1. An optional library might be missing.
+Do you have `/opt/rocm/lib/rdc/librdc_*.so`?
+Do you have the library it's related to?
+   (rocprofiler, rocruntime...)
+2. The GPU you're using might not be supported.
+As a rule of thumb - most metrics should work on MI300 and up.
+Less metrics are supported for MI200.
+   NV21 (aka RX6800) and other consumer GPUs have even less metrics.

+### dmon rocprofiler fields return zeros

+Due to a rocprofiler limitation - you must set `HSA_TOOLS_LIB` environmental variable *before* running a compute job.

+If `HSA_TOOLS_LIB` is not set - most rocprofiler metrics will return all zeros.

+E.g. Correct output on MI300 using [gpu-burn](https://github.com/ROCm/HIP-Examples/tree/master/gpu-burn)

+    # terminal 1
+    rdcd -u
+    # terminal 2
+    export HSA_TOOLS_LIB=/opt/rocm/lib/librocprofiler64.so.1
+    gpu-burn
+    # terminal 3
+    rdci dmon -u -e 800,801,803 -i 0 -c 1
+    # output:
+    # GPU   MN_OCC_PER_CU       MN_OCC_PER_ACT_CU   ACTIVE_WAVES
+    # 0     1683.422            6479.242            32640.000

+### `HSA_STATUS_ERROR_OUT_OF_RESOURCES`

+error:

+    terminate called after throwing an instance of 'std::runtime_error' what():  hsa error code: 4104 HSA_STATUS_ERROR_OUT_OF_RESOURCES: The runtime failed to allocate the necessary resources.
+This error may also occur when the core runtime library needs to spawn threads or create internal OS-specific events.
+    Aborted (core dumped)

+1. Missing groups.
+Run `groups`.
+You're expected to have `video` and `render`.
+   This can be fixed with `sudo usermod -aG video,render $USER` followed by logging out and logging back in.

 ## Troubleshooting rdcd